 MPLS Division: Responsibilities of Heads of Department

-Heads of department and institutions are accountable to the divisional board, through the head of division, for the performance of their duties, and are expected to work proactively with the Head of Division.
+Heads of department and institutions are accountable to the divisional board, through the head of division, for the performance of their duties, and are expected to work proactively with the Head of Division, and collaboratively with their divisional board and with each other in the delivery of key policies.
 Heads of department have a vital leadership role within their department, as well as formal responsibilities set out within the University’s published regulations, Codes of Practice and agreed practice.
 Within the context of these statutes, regulations and codes of practice they are responsible for initiating and maintaining policies within their departments which promote and support learning, teaching and research of the highest quality and which create in the department a climate in which individuals at all levels can work together constructively to further their objectives and embrace equality and diversity.
 In this context heads of department are responsible amongst other matters for the following.

 1. Governance: this includes the establishment and operation of appropriate governance structures to ensure good decision-making and management of people and resources at all levels within the department in accordance with national and University regulatory frameworks.